The Rotator Cuff (see shoulder anatomy)

-Surgery involves needling of the calcium under direct vision.
-Additionally some bone is shaved from the undersurface of the acromion to increase the ‘space’ between the tendons and acromion.
+Surgery involves shaving of bone from the undersurface of the acromion to increase the ‘space’ between the tendons and acromion.
 The end of the collarbone (clavicle) may need to be removed if it has been identified as a source of pain.

 Use pain-killers and/or ice packs to reduce the pain before you exercise.

 Do short frequent sessions (eg: 5-10 minutes, 4 times a day) rather than one long session.

 It is normal to feel aching, discomfort or stretching sensations when doing these exercises.
 However, intense and lasting the pain (ie: > 30 minutes) is an indication to change the exercise by doing it less forcefully or less often.

 Continue to do these exercises until you get the movement back, or you see the physiotherapist.